 Commercial assets are strictly used for business purposes whereas residential assets are used for housing.
 While both of them earn rental income, there are differences in the number of returns you can earn amongst other things.
 Commercial assets are leased for longer durations than residential properties.
 This means commercial properties can hold tenants longer and have low vacancy periods, ensuring stable rental income.

 At the same time, residential properties can increase their annual rental costs after every year.
 This doesn’t hold true with commercial assets as business leases often have fixed yearly rents.
-To completely understand the differences and make a smart choice, read this detailed article.
+To completely understand the differences and make a smart choice.

 What makes real estate assets a crucial part of retirement planning investments?